kjeshang/NespressoMetropolisCustomerReviewAnalysis/README.md

 |Macro Average|0.90|0.89|0.90|107|
 |Weighted Average|0.92|0.92|0.92|107|

+* Precision
+    * Out of all of the written reviews that were predicted to be negative, only 83% of the written reviews are actually negative.
+    * Out of all of the written reviews that were predicted to be neutral, only 93% of the written reviews are actually neutral.
+    * Out of all of the written reviews that were predicted to be positive, only 93% of the written reviews are actually positive.
+* Recall
+    *
+* F1-Score
+* Support

+_Confusion Matrix:_
 ![Fig 25.
 Polarity Experiment Result 2 - Confusion Matrix](https://github.com/kjeshang/NespressoMetropolisCustomerReviewAnalysis/blob/main/Images/4_SentimentAnalysis_PredictiveModeling/2.png?raw=true)

 ### Experiment - Constructive & Subjective Review